Complex Movement Disorders

 Complex Movement Disorders Symptoms and Effects

-Because the symptoms and effects of complex movement disorders in children vary depending on the type of disorder, the impact on quality of life differs from person to person.
+Because the symptoms and effects of complex movement disorders vary depending on the type of disorder, the impact on quality of life differs from person to person.

 Some common symptoms and effects of complex movement disorders include: